Bereavement leave policy

 Implementation of the bereavement policy should include:

-• Acknowledgment in writing or by e-mail from all employees that they have received and read the policy and/or amendments.
+• Acknowledgment in writing or by email from all employees that they’ve received and read the policy and/or amendments

 • Posting of the policy and/or amendments in a prominent place where all employees will see it and have regular access to it